How to Stop Your Puppy From Chewing & More

-You've learned to put your Prada heels in the closet, but you can't exactly hide your coffee table in the linen closet.
-Instead of crating your baby for hours or watching him like a hawk, mix up a bit of bitter spray with ingredients you already have in your home to create a nontoxic formula that will send him to the chew toys you bought him.
+It's easy to tuck those expensive heels away high on a shelf, but you can't exactly hide your coffee table in the linen closet.
+Instead of crating your puppy for hours or having to watching them like a hawk, mix up a bit of bitter spray with ingredients you already have in your home to create a nontoxic (but totally yucky) formula that will send your dog straight to the chew toys.

 Start with something bitter